bruceythegoosey/HP-Elite-C1030-Hackintosh/README.md

 | Webcam | 720p HD webcam | Fully Supported |
 | Fingerprint Reader | Unknown | Unsupported |

 **OEM SSD's are not supported due to issues with the PM991 controller.
-It will not format to AFPS in MacOS recovery, let alone install MacOS.
-There are several workarounds online but none are particually stable.
+It will not format to AFPS or MacOS Extended in recovery, let alone install MacOS.
+There are several online workarounds involving flashing from a seperate but none are particually stable or viable.
 It is HIGHLY suggested to replace your drive with a supported M.2 2242 drive or M.2 2230 with an adapter.

 ## Installation
 ### Preliminary